aalto-speech/wdecoder/README.md

     * Constrained vocabulary subword decoder (up to 4M vocabulary size tested)
     * Word decoder (up to 4M vocabulary size tested)

 The graphs are created by inserting the words to a prefix tree.
-The cross-word network is connected next.
+The cross-word/cross-unit network is connected next.
 The suffixes are then tied to reach the minimal size in all cases.

 * Pruning and look-ahead
     * Hypothesis recombination always done using the n-gram model states
     * Combination of beam pruning, word end beam pruning, node beam pruning, histogram pruning.
-Nodes are sorted by the highest likelihood prior to pruning to start with good beam settings
+To start with good global beam settings, the nodes are sorted by the highest likelihood prior to propagating the tokens to the next frame.
     * Inapproximate and precomputed unigram and bigram lookahead for all the graph types.
 With the subword n-grams, the bigram look-aheads give the best results.
 With unlimited vocabulary decoders use the setting `bigram-precomputed-full`, with constrained vocabulary `bigram-precomputed-hybrid`.
-For large vocabularies the bigram lookahead (`large-bigram`) is computationally quite heavy (long precomputation, high memory requirements and RTF in decoding) and mostly does not improve the results so `unigram` is recommended.
+For large vocabularies the bigram lookahead (`large-bigram`) is computationally quite heavy (long precomputation, high memory requirements and RTF in decoding) and mostly does not improve the results compared to the unigram look-ahead (0-1% percent relative so far) so `unigram` is recommended.
 This is computationally simple and gives reasonable results.
-For smaller vocabulary sizes like for English recognition the `bigram-precomputed-full` should be ok
+For smaller vocabulary sizes like for English recognition the `bigram-precomputed-full` should be ok.
+Please note that the bigram look-ahead models have somewhat high memory consumption.
+The memory consumption for the full table bigram lookahead is the number of look-ahead states times the vocabulary size.
+The number of look-ahead states can be checked with the `lasc`executable.

 ### Notes

 The graph construction and lookahead algorithms are pretty well unit tested so there shouldn't be any major problems in those.
 The accuracy should be equal or slightly better in Finnish tasks with the `<w>` symbols compared to the original AaltoASR decoder.
-In some cases (for instance Estonian task), however, this decoder may be several percent absolute better.
+In some cases (for instance Estonian BN task), however, this decoder may be several percent absolute better.
 This is due to slightly different silence loops along with the search improvements.

 This code passes the tokens by-value.
 This has the advantage that the decoding code is fairly simple.
 The recognition history is stored separately.
 Currently there is no support for lattice generation.
 In principle it shouldn't be so big effort to implement, but testing for all the graph types could take some time.